hai-vr/documentation/docs/research/other/collision-effects.md

 - if the local player performs an action that breaks the object, it breaks instantly **without waiting for any response from the network**.

-As a consequence, the objects break as soon as the message is received, and if the local player breaks the object, it also breaks locally with no delay, even if they do not own the object itself, making for a very responsive system that emphasizes visual effects over correctness and proper damage attribution.
+As a consequence, the objects break as soon as the message is received, and if the local player breaks the object, it also breaks locally with no delay, even if they do not own the object itself, making for a very responsive system that emphasizes visual effects over correctness and over proper damage attribution.

 ### Damage packets arrive too soon, before the visual cause of damage happens